 (c) If the regional program administrator serves in this or a similar capacity for any opioid treatment programs located outside the state of Ohio.

 (D) The opioid treatment program may employ and use program physicians, physician extenders and other health care professionals working within their scope of practice who have received sufficient education, training and experience, or any combination thereof, to enable that person to perform the assigned functions.
-All physicians, nurses and other licensed professional care providers must comply with the credentialing requirements of their respective professions.
+All physicians, nurses and other licensed professional care providers will comply with the credentialing requirements of their respective professions.
 The opioid treatment program may only employ certified nurse practitioners or clinical nurse specialists, physician 's assistants, certified addiction registered nurses, or board certified addiction specialist registered nurses as physician extenders.
 A pharmacist may be a physician extender if authorized to manage drug therapy pursuant section 4729.39 of the Revised Code and specifically authorized by a consult agreement and to the extent specified in the agreement.

 (a) A minimum of one year's experience in an addiction treatment settings; or